morgan-at-keysight/pyarbtools/README.rst

 **Features**

-* Supported signal generators:
-    * M9384B VXG vector signal generator
-    * N5182B MXG, N5172B EXG, and E8267D PSG vector signal generators
-    * M8190A, M8195A, and M8196A arbitrary waveform generators
+* Supports M8190A, M8195A, and M8196A arbitrary waveform generators, N5182B MXG/N5172B EXG/E8267D PSG vector signal generators, and the M9384B VXG vector signal generator.
-    * N5193A and N5194A UXG agile waveform generators.
-* Connect to and configure instruments, download waveforms, control playback, and load or stream PDWs (for UXG), all using easy-to-use functions rather than a list of SCPI commands.
+* Connect to and configure instruments, download waveforms, and control playback, all using easy-to-use functions rather than a list of SCPI commands.
 * Create sequences on the M8190A.
-* Automate waveform analysis using Keysight's 89600 VSA software.
+* Calibrate waveforms using Keysight's 89600 VSA software.
 * For custom applications, communicate with instruments using SCPI commands.
 * All instrument control uses socket communication, no VISA required.